Approvals

-Most of the material in this guide is applicable for when executing crandas in a design environment, which generally run in unauthorized mode.
-In this mode, any query is allowed and can be immediately executed by the VDL, hence this mode is very useful for interactive exploration.
-However, queries that reveal all source data can also be executed, and therefore this mode is mostly intended for environments that only contain dummy data.
+Most of the material in this guide is applicable for when executing crandas in design mode.
+In this mode, any query is allowed and can be immediately executed by the engine, hence this mode is very useful for interactive exploration.
+However, queries that reveal all source data can also be executed, and therefore this mode is mostly intended for dummy data.

-In production environments, we recommend running the VDL in authorized mode.
-In this mode, all queries require prior approval by a fixed set of approvers before it can be executed.
-Please check the help center for more information on design and production environments.
+In authorized mode, all queries require prior approval by a fixed set of approvers before they can be executed.
+When connecting to the engine in design mode, data from the authorized mode is not available, and the other way around.
+Please check the help center for more information on authorized and design modes.

 The workflow within authorized mode is roughly as follows:

-1. Data providers upload their data to the production environment.
+1. Data providers upload their data the engine in authorized mode.

 2. An analyst wants to use this data to perform some analysis.
-They use a design environment of the VDL to design their queries.
-For this, they upload dummy data that is in an identical format to the real data that is used in the production environment.
+They connect to the enigne in design mode to design their queries.
+For this, they upload dummy data that is in an identical format to the real data that is used in the authorized mode.

-In the design environment, the analyst can freely explore and execute all queries.
+In the design mode, the analyst can freely explore and execute all queries.

 3. Once the analyst is satisfied with their analysis, they record their analysis (e.g. a Jupyter notebook) using crandas.script.
-The result is a JSON-formatted script file.
+The result is a .recording script file.

-4. The analyst submits their script for approval, e.g. using the web portal .
+4. The analyst submits their script for approval, e.g. using the platform .

 5. The approvers examine the script and determine whether they will allow the analysis.

-6. Once the analysis is approved, the analyst downloads the approved script (the JSON-formatted script file that has been digitally signed), e.g. from the portal.
+6. Once the analysis is approved, the analyst downloads the approved script (the .approved script file that has been digitally signed), e.g. from the platform.

-7. The analyst loads the approved script, and re-runs their analysis notebook in the production environment.
+7. The analyst loads the approved script, and re-runs their analysis notebook while connected to the engine in authorized mode.

-Instead of the portal, crandas can also be used directly, see Uploading data from crandas within authorized mode.
+Instead of the platform, crandas can also be used directly, see Uploading data from crandas within authorized mode.

-Once the structure and handles of all production data are known, the analyst can use the design environment to design their analysis.
-For each of the tables in production, the analyst uploads a table of dummy data with identical column names and types.
+Once the structure and handles of all production data are known, the analyst can use the engine in design mode to design their analysis.
+For each of the tables in authorized mode, the analyst uploads a table of dummy data with identical column names and types.

 table = cd.upload_pandas_dataframe(dummy_table, dummy_for="180A662EF5BB52396D31516E9127FDE298A1B6A76673A00BD215ACBA9853FD8E")